awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancer-getting-started.md

 ## Step 1: Select a load balancer type<a name="select-load-balancer-type"></a>

-Elastic Load Balancing supports three types of load balancers\.
+Elastic Load Balancing supports different types of load balancers\.
 For this tutorial, you create an Application Load Balancer\.

 **To create an Application Load Balancer**